Browse by Medical Category

 Research at Mass General

-The long-term goal of our studies is to develop new diagnostic methods and therapeutic regiments for urologic cancers.
+The long-term goal of our urology research studies at Massachusetts General Hospital is to develop new diagnostic methods and therapeutic regiments for urologic cancers.
 We are in the process of identifying molecular and genetic changes of these cancers that correlate with the cancer disease behaviors, both clinically and pathologically.

-Our laboratory, supported by Urology, Pathology and the MGH Cancer Center, enjoys extensive collaborations with other members of the researcher community both locally or around the World.
+Our laboratory, supported by Urology, Pathology and the Mass General Cancer Center, enjoys extensive collaborations with other members of the researcher community both locally or around the world.
 We often provide clinical, research and technical expertise as well as pathology specimens to these collaborative studies.

 Shulin Wu, MD, PhD Sharron X. Lin, PhD Min Zhang, MD, PhD Haitao Liu, MD Sandra D. Kirley, BS